jonpugh/jonpugh.github.io/cv/index.md

 [drupal.org/user/17028](http://drupal.org/user/17028)

-Creative software engineer with a focus on tools for more efficient development, retiring from Drupal for Symfony, Chef, Vagrant, Jekyll, Jenkins, and whatever the future may bring.
+Creative software engineer with a focus on tools for more efficient development, (semi-)retiring from Drupal for Symfony, Chef, Vagrant, Jekyll, Jenkins, and whatever the future may bring.

 Actively working with HTML since 1997, CSS & Javascript since 1999, PHP/MySQL since 2000, exclusively using Drupal since 2004.
-Broad & deep understanding of all web technologies, both design & technical.
+Broad & deep understanding of all web technologies, front-end and back.

 Open Source Projects
 --------------------